Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Definition and properties

 parameterized by $t \in \mathbb{R}$.
-These integral curves are labeled by all possible $(ij)_{n}$ (including $i=j$) and obey certain local crossing rules.
+These integral curves are labeled by all possible $(jk)_{n}$ (including $j=k$) and obey certain local crossing rules which generalize those of spectral networks.
 From the point of view of the logarithmic cover, these rules are obtained by lifting the multiple open paths to successive logarithmic sheets over the junction and matching up the ends in a way which respects orientation, so as to form a closed circle.
+Precisely, the \emph{joints} or \emph{junctions} appearing in exponential networks consist of joints similar to those of spectral networks of type $A$ (involving $(ij)_n$, $(ik)_n$ and $(jk)_n$ $\mathcal{E}$-walls for some $i,j,k,n$), as well as a new type of joint where $(ij)_n$ and $(ji)_m$ $\mathcal{E}$-walls intersect and give rise to an infinite family of new $\mathcal{E}$-walls, shown in \Cref{fig:newjointexpnet}.
+Because of this new kind of joints, exponential networks do not satisfy the local finiteness condition of spectral networks.

 As for spectral networks, for generic $\vartheta$, exponential networks do not have any subwebs that would lift to finite length closed and calibrated cycles on the mirror curve (and hence to compact Lagrangians in $Y$).
 However, finite webs occur at non-generic values of $\vartheta$; lifting the multiple open paths and matching up the ends of the lifts in a way which respects orientation, one obtains a closed circle in $\Sigma$ which, in turn, corresponds to a compact special Lagrangian cycle in $Y$.